secureCodeBox/documentation/docs/architecture/01_introduction_and_goals.md

 ---
 # Introduction and Goals {#section-introduction-and-goals}

 Initially, the goal of secureCodeBox was to provide a tool for easy integrating security test tools into your CI/CD pipeline to run against your web project.
 Some years ago we asked ourselves: Why only scan a single project?
 So a great idea was born: Consider the whole company as a project.
 Additionally, secureCodeBox can aid penetration testers in the recon and discovery phase of a security assessment.
 The purpose of secureCodeBox is not to replace the penetration testers or make them obsolete.
-We strongly recommend to run extensive tests by experienced penetration testers on all your applications.
+We strongly recommend running extensive tests by experienced penetration testers on all your applications.

 The following goals have been established for this project: